PaddyConnolly/padis/README.md

-# 📦 Redis Clone
+# 📦 padis

-Goal is a simple Redis clone, to explore system design and multi-threaing in Rust with the `tokio` crate
+Redis Clone written in Rust: Building a simple Redis clone, to explore system design and multi-threading in Rust with the `tokio` crate

 ## Status